ResistancePlatform/resistance-platform-release/README.md

 ### MacOS

-1. Download the Resistance Desktop Wallet from https://github.com/ResistancePlatform/resistance-platform-release/releases/download/2.2.7/ResistanceWallet-macOS-2.2.7.dmg.
+1. Download the Resistance Desktop Wallet from https://github.com/ResistancePlatform/resistance-platform-release/releases/download/2.2.7/ResistanceWallet-macOS-2.2.7.app.zip.
-2. Double-click the unzipped DMG file.
+2. Double-click the unzipped file.
 You will see a message that says Resistance Wallet can't be opened because it's from an unidentified developer.
 Click "OK".
 3. Open "System Preferences > Security & Privacy".
 Click "Open Anyways" at the bottom.
 4. You will see a message that says "Resistance Wallet is from an Unidentified Developer".
 Click "Open".
 5. Drag the Resistance Application Icon to the Applications folder as instructed by the popup menu.